CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Rebalancing Classical/cc2_rebalance_baseline.md

 Figure 2.
 A simplified schematic of the baseline system.
 </div>

 The baseline approach is to demix the stereo music into the number of instruments in the ensemble.
+For this, the baseline uses eight audio source separation model, each trained for a specific target instrument.
+During the separation, a percentage of the residual is added back to the estimated target to reduce any distortion resulting from the separation.
-The specified gains are applied to each instrument before recombining the signals.
-An amplification is applied to ensure the downmix stereo is roughly the same level as the original.
+Next, the specified gains are applied to each instrument before recombining the signals.
+Then, an amplification is applied to ensure the downmix stereo is roughly the same level as the original.
 The final stage is to apply a frequency-dependent amplification to correct for the hearing loss - see [amplification](../amplification) for more details.

 The output is FLAC format 16-bit, 44.1 kHz.